mongodb/chatbot/CONTRIBUTING.md

 Add environment variables to whichever projects you're working on.
 Every project has an `.env.example` file showing you which environment variables you need.
-Keep in mind that adding the environment variables to the project does not mean the environment variables have been instantiated and you will not be able to install dependences and build the project until the variables can be accessed locally.
+Keep in mind that adding the environment variables to the project does not mean the environment variables have been set and you will not be able to install dependences and build the project until the variables can be accessed locally.

 ### 4. Install dependencies and build projects